TimSchneider42/tactile-mnist/README.md

 In all environments, the agent must solve a perception problem by actively controlling a [GelSight Mini](https://www.gelsight.com/gelsightmini/) tactile sensor in a simulated environment.

-The _TactileMNIST_ environment challenges the agent to find and classify a 3D MNIST model as quickly as possible.
-Aside of finding the object, the main challenge in the TactileMNIST environment is to learn contour following strategies to efficiently classify it once found.
+The _TactileMNIST_ environment challenges the agent to find and classify a 3D MNIST model as quickly as possible. aside from finding the object, the main challenge in the TactileMNIST environment is to learn contour following strategies to efficiently classify it once found.

 In the _Starstruck_ environment, the agent must count the number of stars in a scene cluttered with other objects.
 Since all stars look the same, distinguishing stars from other objects is rather straightforward.